mhogan-nwra/envector/docs/tutorials/whatsnext.rst

 Finding documentation
 =====================

-The nvector library got a *lot* of documentation, so finding what you need can sometimes be tricky.
+The envector library got a *lot* of documentation, so finding what you need can sometimes be tricky.
 A few good places to start are the :ref:`search` and the :ref:`genindex`.